 Certain conditions must be met and attested to in order to qualify for the Primary Care Exception:

-- Teaching physician must not supervise more than four (4) residents at any given time and must be immediately available to the residents;
+- The teaching physician must not supervise more than four (4) residents at any given time and must be immediately available to the residents.

-- Teaching physician must not have any other responsibilities;
+- The teaching physician must not have any other responsibilities.

-- Teaching physician must have primary medical responsibility for patients cared for by the residents;
+- The teaching physician must have primary medical responsibility for patients cared for by the residents.

-- Ensure that the care provided is reasonable and necessary;
+- The teaching physician must ensure that the care provided is reasonable and necessary.

-- Review the care provided by the resident during or immediately after each visit;
+- The teaching physician must review the care provided by the residents during or immediately after each visit.

-- Document the extent of his/her participation in the review and direction of the services provided to each patient
+- The teaching physician must document the extent of his/her participation in the review and direction of the services provided to each patient.